NewYorkCityCouncil/cure_odw/README.md

 [Event Link](https://2024.open-data.nyc/event/building-safer-communities-evaluating-cure-violence-programs-impact-in-nyc/) |
 [Panelist Bios](https://docs.google.com/document/d/1S1RpwWvjlZOSx-pfOdtpbCPXDWc-XfsFPf1SXxGr0wQ/edit?usp=sharing)

-## Neighborhood Investments and Public Safety

-An associated webpage for this analysis can be found here https://council.nyc.gov/data/cure/.
+An associated webpage for this analysis can be found here: https://council.nyc.gov/data/cure/.

 ### Background
 In the wake of a rebound in shootings and homicides since the Covid-19 pandemic, as well as high profile cases of gun violence across the country, violent crime has become a top concern for many New Yorkers.
 Overall, New York City has a lower violent crime rate than most other large American cities—a rate that is near historic lows, with shootings and homicides down 23.2% and 11.4% respectively from last year.
 However, violent crime remains an ongoing issue in several hotspots around the city.